-- Program participants will receive their scholarship stipend in two separate payments during the semester.
+- Program participants will receive their scholarship stipend in two separate payments for each semester of their studies.

 - Students will also have the opportunity to network with mentors and professionals at breakfasts and speaking events.

-- Grades should be submitted at the end of the semester.
+- Grades must be submitted at the end of the semester.